DESIRE

 Above all else, guard your heart, for it is the wellspring of life.
 (Proverbs 4:23)

 How are we to guard our heart?
 With continual prayer.
 With continual meditation in the Scriptures.
 With stern obedience to God.
 With fellowship with fervent disciples, as possible.
-By confessing our sins, denouncing them as evil; renouncing them as undesirable; by walking in the Presence of Christ in an attitude of openness and repentance.
+By confessing our sins, denouncing them as evil, renouncing them, by walking in the Presence of Christ in an attitude of openness and repentance.
+Always remember, your heart will betray you if you are not careful.

-Deception is more common among Christians than they understand.
+Deception is more common among Christians than they realize.
 Christians depend a lot on their feelings, many times supposing that a good or special feeling necessarily is the Holy Spirit.
 However, they often are mistaken, not realizing that Satan can imitate the Holy Spirit until it nearly is impossible to distinguish the truth.

 Passionate desires seldom or never are the Lord.
 We may be convinced some fervent desire we have is of God.
 More often than not, that fervent desire is not of God.
 It is a wise person who waits until his desires are moderate before he acts.

 Satan has no real power over the Christian.
 Satan’s power was destroyed on the cross.
-Satan examines the believer until he knows where the strongest desires are.
+Satan examines the believer until he knows where his strongest desires are.
 Then he begins his work of convincing the believer that the fulfillment of the strong desire is God’s will and ought to be pursued.
 The believer then may act in undesirable, unscriptural ways, believing he or she has heard from God.
-For this reason we must learn to be extremely careful when there is something we desire intensely.
+For this reason, we must learn to be extremely careful when there is something we desire intensely.

 Very often our most fervent desires are God’s will for us.
 These desires are areas of our greatest opportunity and our greatest danger.
 Satan always will attempt to persuade us to take a shortcut to our goals, to try to get what we want without patiently waiting for the Lord.

-In our day we have been presented with the “faith” and “prosperity” doctrines.
+In our day, we have been presented with the “faith” and “prosperity” doctrines.
 The object is to “turn stones into bread,” to use our God-given powers to get what we want in the world.

-How could a devout Christian be so deceived as to utter a prediction so contrary to the New Testament; and why would thousands of believers accept this as from the Lord?
+Recently a prophecy issued from a major prophetic source.
+The idea was that toward the end of the age, the Christians would be given the material wealth of the world.
+How could a devout Christian be so deceived as to utter a prediction completely contrary to the New Testament.
+And why would thousands of believers accept this as being from the Lord?
 The reason is, we desire to be rich.
 In spite of the numerous biblical warnings about the deceitfulness of riches, we want to be rich.
-And so we readily are deceived.
+And so we are readily deceived.

+≻ The temptation to be the king.
 The Lord Jesus Christ is a King by right.
 He knew from the Scriptures that He is destined to be the greatest of all kings.
 He desires to be a king, to govern, because God has placed this in His heart.
+Therefore Satan, knowing the desire of Christ to be King of the kingdoms of the world, invited him to take a shortcut to this goal.
+The problem was, in order to move immediately to His objective, Christ was required to worship Satan.

 Part of guarding our heart, our desires, is our acceptance of the fact that in the world we shall have tribulation.
 This is what the Lord said.
-Whenever we try to make the present world a place of pleasure we open ourselves to deception.
+Whenever we try to make the present world a place of pleasure, we open ourselves to deception.

 I have been saying for years that the Christian people will be divided over the issue of suffering.
 So much preaching today emphasizes the happiness of the believers, and their imminent escape from every kind of trouble, that we forget we are as sheep for the slaughter.
 We forget that the saints who went before us suffered many privations and persecution.
-To read the Christian books of today one would suppose that Christians are supposed to be enjoying the best the world has to offer.
+Based on the Christian books of today, one would suppose that Christians are supposed to be enjoying the best the world has to offer.
 Such teaching and preaching, such a concept of what Christian discipleship is, leads directly to satanic deception.

 Self-will is the mother of all sin.
 Self-will is our inheritance from Satan.
 Getting rid of other forms of sin and rebellion is relatively easy.
 Self-will, however, is at the core of our personality and our greatest obstacle to living in the place where God can put His desires in us and accomplish His purposes through us.

-But denying ourselves, taking up our cross, and patiently following the Man of Sorrows each day of our life is a way of life so demanding that only the most resolute of the believers are willing to accept this much personal pain and suffering.
+Eliminating our desire for the things of the world is difficult.
+Eliminating our desire to indulge in the lusts and passions of our flesh and soul is difficult.
+But denying ourselves, taking up our cross, and patiently following the Man of sorrows each day of our life is a way of life so demanding that only the most resolute of the believers are willing to accept this much personal pain and suffering.

 Remember how the LORD your God led you all the way in the desert these forty years, to humble you and to test you in order to know what was in your heart, whether or not you would keep his commands.
 He humbled you, causing you to hunger and then feeding you with manna, which neither you nor your fathers had known, to teach you that man does not live on bread alone but on every word that comes from the mouth of the LORD.
 (Deuteronomy 8:2,3)

 The above is the way of the cross.
 Before God was willing to give Christ all God had promised Him, He had to experience the death of the cross of denial.
-Before God is willing to give us all He has promised us; we must experience the death of the cross of denial.
+Before God is willing to give us all He has promised us, we must experience the death of the cross of denial.

 God humbles us.
 God tests us.
 God wants to find out what is in our heart.